therealozp/class-notes/comp arch/floating point numbers.md

 ## decimal to floating point
 the reverse operation also has somewhat of a similar pattern:
 ### convert to binary
+split the number and the fraction as you would. normally, and convert them into binary representation. do not worry about the sign for the time being.
 ### establish exponent
+write the number as $x \times {2}^0$.
 ### normalize
+find the first 1, and shift it until we have the form $1.\text{something} \times 2^x$ where $x$ is the number of bits
 ### find mantissa
+the mantissa is however many bits after the decimal point you would require
 ### find exponent bits
+find the final exponent by adding it to the bias.
 ### establish sign bit